Sphereon-Opensource/pex-openapi/README.md

 The Presentation Exchange OpenAPI is an interpretation of the [DIF Presentation Exchange v1.0.0](https://identity.foundation/presentation-exchange/#submission-requirements) specification.
 A standardised presentation exchange is crucial for interoperability between different systems that are used by verifiers and holders (e.g. wallets).
-It enables verifier- and holder-systems to interpret models used by each other in a consistent way.
-The PE-OpenAPI specification and Models Generator will allow for usecases with the need to implement a Presentation Exchange, possibly using different programming languages.
+It enables verifier- and holder-systems to interpret each others models in a consistent way.

+The PE-OpenAPI specification contains the DIF Presesentation Exchange logic represented as YAML files.
+The PE-OpenAPI Library and Models Generator allow developers to implement a presentation exchange from the specification, in their preferred programming language.

 ### PE-OpenAPI specification
-The PE-OpenAPI specification is a set of OpenAPI 3 specification YAML files.
-It can be used by 3rd parties to generate the models and SDKs for their own desired framework and programming language.
-The specification is used to create the Typescript models as described below.

-The PE-OpenAPI specification is used to generate the models and SDKs for Sphereon's [PE-JS library](https://github.com/Sphereon-Opensource/pe-js/)
+The PE-OpenAPI specification is a collection of OpenAPI 3 specification YAML files.
+It can be used by third parties to generate the models and SDKs for their own desired framework and programming language.
+The specification is used to create the Typescript models as described below in the [Usage](#usage) section of this readme.
+It is also used to generate the models and SDKs for Sphereon's [PE-JS library](https://github.com/Sphereon-Opensource/pe-js/)

 ### PE-OpenAPI Models Generator (Coming soon)
-The PE-OpenAPI Models Generator is a pre-configured component to generate the models from the above PE-OpenAPI v3 Specification YAML files.
-Developers who intend to integrate the DIF PE specification in their typescript/javascript systems can either extend this project, or follow the [guide](Coming soon) to make it part of their code-bases.
+The PE-OpenAPI Models Generator is a pre-configured component for generating the models from the PE-OpenAPI specification YAML files.
+Developers who intend to integrate the DIF PE specification in their TypeScript/JavaScript project can either extend this project, or follow the guide to make it part of their code-bases.

-### PE-Models library (Coming soon)
+### PE-Models library
-The PE-models library is a pre-published ready to use typescript node-module that can be directly downloaded and installed from npmjs.com.
-This can be used in any javascript based project to have a consistent structure of the models required in presentation exchange between verifier and holders of verifiable credentials.
+The PE-Models library is a pre-published, and ready to use typescript node-module that can be directly downloaded and installed from [npmjs.com](https://www.npmjs.com/package/@sphereon/pe-models).
+This library can be used in any JavaScript project, providing a consistent structure of the models required in presentation exchange between verifier and holders of verifiable credentials.

-The PE-Models library will also be used in the libraries desiring to validate and verify presentation definitions and submissions.
+Aditionally the PE-Models library can be used to create libraries for verification of presentation defifiniton and submission objects themselves.
+In this fashon, the PE-Models library is used in Sphereon's [PE-JS library](https://github.com/Sphereon-Opensource/pe-js/) to validate the model objects.

 ## Security